15532th/avtdl/README.md

 ```

 In this example a single `chain` named "new streams notifications" declares that all records produced by two entities of the `rss` monitor are forwarded into the `discord.hook` entity to be sent as a messages into a Discord channel.
-According to the configuration in the `actors` section defined [before](#actors), `rss` plugin will check RSS feeds of the two Youtube channels every 3600 seconds.
+Assuming the `actors` section defined [before](#actors) is used, `rss` plugin will check RSS feeds of the two Youtube channels every 3600 seconds.
 When a new video is uploaded, a new entry appears in the RSS feed, leading to a new `record` being generated on the next update.
-Due to the `rss` plugin entities being listed in the `chain`, it then gets fed into the `discord.hook` "notifications" entity, which in turn will convert the `record` into a fitting representation and send it to Discord by making a request to a webhook url.
+Due to the `rss` plugin entities being listed in the `chain`, it then gets fed into the `discord.hook` "notifications" entity, which in turn will perform an action of converting the `record` into a fitting representation and sending it to Discord.

 ***